 It can be frustrating having to wait at level crossings, but they’re only activated for the shortest time possible.
-They’re designed to protect you from one of the busiest networks in the world.
+They’re designed to protect you from one of the busiest railways in the world.

-Thanks to them, Britain’s network is also one of the safest.
+Thanks to them, Britain’s railway is also one of the safest.

 We’re doing everything we can to prevent more deaths on the tracks.

 We have dedicated teams who work with community groups, local authorities and private users to explain how to use crossings safely, raise awareness of the dangers and change user behaviour.

 We work hard to maintain crossings so they are safe, adding additional controls where needed.